rmingming/cuHelmholtz/README.md

 make testgpu
 ./testgpu 128 1 2 0
 ```
 In the above, 128 means the number of cells in each direction.
-If you want to use different cells in different directions, you should use "make testgpurectangle" instead of "make testgpu".
+If you want to use different cells in different directions, you should use ```make testgpurectangle``` instead of ```make testgpu```.
 The three numbers after 128 are boundary condtions in x, y and z directions respectively.
 0 means periodic, 1 means left and right are both Dirichlet boundaries, 2 means left is Dirichlet boundary and right is Neumann boundary, 3 means left and right are both Neumann boundaries, 4 means left is Neumann boundary and right is Dirichlet boundary.

 ### Caution
-If you want to change the testing function, you just need to modify file "ufunc.h".
+If you want to change the testing function, you just need to modify file ```ufunc.h```.
 But pay attention to the periodic boundary condition.
-When you want to use periodic boundary condition, you must make sure that the inline functions in file "ufunc.h" return identical values at the two ends in the periodic direction.
+When you want to use periodic boundary condition, you must make sure that the inline functions in file ```ufunc.h``` return identical values at the two ends in the periodic direction.
 We have provided three testing examples in this file.